quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-1.md

----
-title: "Weekly Reading: Volume 1"
-date: "2021-01-04"
-description: "The first in a series of (hopefully) interesting links"
----

 How do you make a libertarian?
 Just do something stupid, like the FDA did.

 [When There Wasn’t Enough Hand Sanitizer, Distilleries Stepped Up.
 Now They’re Facing $14,060 FDA Fees. – Reason.com](https://reason.com/2020/12/30/when-there-wasnt-enough-hand-sanitizer-distilleries-stepped-up-now-theyre-facing-14060-fda-fees)